 Curatorial Practice

 I curate from embodied research.
-Projects invite audiences to become co-authors of meaning, and participants can choose how they engage.
+Projects invite audiences to become co-authors of meaning, and participants choose how they engage.

 Philosophy

-Work with me
+Work with Me

 Start a conversation